My IF Rap Sheet

 * October 2008 - January 2009 - on break to gird loins for coming trials and tribulations and because I was just not ready to jump in the pool again.
 Contemplated Did accupuncture, indulged in general navel gazing and tried to find something other than infertility about which to obsess.

-* October 2008 – met with new (3rd) RE who advises Clomid challenge and blood tests for the usual and customary clotting disorders.
+* October 2008 – met with new (3rd) RE, Dr. Salsa, who advises Clomid challenge and blood tests for the usual and customary clotting disorders.
 No surprises.

 * September 2008 – BFB – Big Fat Break.
 Oh, and visit with rheumatologist who starts visit with “your immune system creates anti-bodies” lesson like I’m a moron or something.
 I watch Mystery Diagnosis, buddy.
 Good news: he doesn’t think I have an autoimmune disorder.
 Give copious amounts of blood to confirm.
 Follow up in November shows no lupus!